yoctoproject/poky/documentation/adt-manual/adt-prepare.rst

 -  Install the appropriate stand-alone toolchain tarball.

 -  Download the pre-built image that will boot with QEMU.
-You need to be sure to get the QEMU image that matches your target machine’s architecture (e.g. x86, ARM, etc.).
+You need to be sure to get the QEMU image that matches your target machine's architecture (e.g. x86, ARM, etc.).

 -  Download the filesystem image for your target machine's architecture.